Armagh railway station: Development

 The Ulster Railway opened Armagh station in 1848, linking the city with Belfast.
 The Ulster Railway was extended from Armagh to Monaghan in 1858 and Clones in 1863.

 The Newry and Armagh Railway (N&A) opened in 1864, and had its own temporary terminus just outside Armagh until it started using the Ulster Railway station in 1865.

 The Castleblayney, Keady and Armagh Railway (CK&A) was completed in 1910.
 In 1876 the Ulster Railway became part of the new Great Northern Railway (GNR), which took over the N&A in 1879 and the CKA in 1911.

 Rail disaster

 The Armagh rail disaster, which killed 80 people and injured 260, occurred on 12 June 1889 on the N&A line near Armagh.
 An excursion train had to climb a steep gradient, but the locomotive stalled.
-The crew decided to divide the train but when they did the rear portion had inadequate brake power and ran back down the gradient, colliding with a following train.
+The crew decided to divide the train but, when they did so, the rear portion had inadequate brake power and ran back down the gradient, colliding with a following train.
 Most of the eighty people killed were women.
 It was previously thought that more children were killed, but most children were saved by jumping out of windows.